Nordic American Offshore Ltd: Nordic American Offshore Ltd. (NYSE:NAO) - the Executive Chairman and his family increase its holding in NAO.

-Over the last two weeks, as from Tuesday May 9, the Hansson family has acquired 2,631,007 NAO shares in aggregate at an average price of $1.15 per share.
-In addition to the holdings of the past, following yesterday's transaction, the Hansson family holds shares equivalent to 8.0% of NAO.
+Over the last few weeks, as from Tuesday May 9, the Hansson family has acquired 2,881,007 NAO shares in aggregate at an average price of $1.14 per share.
+In addition to the holdings of the past, following today's transaction, the Hansson family holds shares equivalent to 8.4% of NAO.

 CAUTIONARY STATEMENT REGARDING FORWARD-LOOKING STATEMENTS